Brittany pointing in a golden field during training

 Train a dog you can trust from the first season.

-If you are thinking about getting a bird dog or you already have a Brittany or Pointer puppy and feel a little lost, this page gives you a clear picture of what the first years should look like.
+If you are getting your first bird dog or you already have a puppy and feel lost, this page gives you a clear structure for the first seasons.

 Who this training path is for

 This is for upland hunters who want a dog that works hard but also has a brain.
-Not a robot and not a wild rocket that disappears over the horizon.
+Not a robot and not a wild runner that disappears over the horizon.

 • • You are buying or just bought a Brittany, Pointer, Setter or GSP.